skiselev/minimax8085-keypad-vfd/README.md

 #### VFD Interface

-The VFD is configured in Intel 8000 mode (using a solder link on the module), and the interface is staright-forward:
+The board is designed to interface to a [Noritake CU24025-UW1J](https://www.noritake-elec.com/products/model?part=CU24025-UW1J) or similar VFD module, that is configured in Intel 8000 mode (using a solder link on the module), and the interface is staright-forward:
 * Data lines DB0-DB7 of the VFD modules are connected to AD0-AD7 signals
 * Register select input RS of the VFD module is connected to address line A0, therefore writing to even addresses in 0x38-0x3F range, writes the command register, while writing or reading odd addresses goes to DDRAM (display memory) or CGRAM (character generator memory)
 * /RD and /WR inputs of the VFD module are connected to /VFD_RD and /VFD_WR signals respectfully

 #### Keypad Interface

-The Keypad and VFD extension board uses 74C923 20-key encoder for scanning the keypad.
+The Keypad and VFD extension board uses [74C923](doc/Fairchild-MM74C922-MM74C923-Datasheet.pdf) 20-key encoder for scanning the keypad.
 When this IC detects that a keypad button has been pressed, it activates D_AVAIL output, connected to the RST7_5 interrupt signal, resulting in an interrupt to the 8085 CPU.
 The interrupt service routine can then read the keypad button code from I/O ports in range 0x30-0x37.
 Only AD0-AD5 data lines are used, therefore the 0x1F AND mask should be applied by the interrupt service routine to the value read from the port.

 ### Bill of Materials